Romalu86/RESTool/README.md

 **Changelist:**
 - The functionality for file checking has been fixed.
 Now the program correctly verifies file headers before unpacking.
 - The logging logic has been fixed and updated.
 All errors and warnings are now displayed in the program window.
-- Added support for res files from the games: Crazy Lunch and Chacks Temple.
+- Added support for res files from the games: Crazy Lunch, Chacks Temple, Steamland (Locoland in Steam).
-- Added variables to the dictionary from the games: Crazy Lunch and Chacks Temple.
+- Added variables to the dictionary from the games: Crazy Lunch, Chacks Temple, Steamland (Locoland in Steam).

 **List of games with which the program works:**